- Connect to CCPL

 The label identifies the item as an InterLibrary Loan item.
 It provides the patron with information about the ILL department and the due date of the item, as well as any restrictions placed by the lending library.
 Removing this label causes the item to go to a different department, and patrons may be charged for items that do not arrive in the ILL department.

-PLEASE DO NOT REMOVE THE LABEL FROM INTERLIBRARY LOAN ITEMS.
+PLEASE DO NOT REMOVE THE LABEL FROM INTERLIBRARY LOAN ITEMS OR RETURN ITEMS TO A BOOK DROP.

 How can I reach the Interlibrary Loan Department?